Can Cannabis Cure Cancer?

 Cannabis has numerous health benefits associated with it.
 From relieving pain to reducing nausea, cannabis can sometimes seem like a miracle substance.
 One of the questions that come up regarding cannabis is whether it can actually kill cancer cells.
 You may read sources indicating that it has the potential to fight cancer, but is this really the case?

-The quick answer is that early research shows that cannabis might be able to kill cancer cells, but we need more research.
+The quick answer is that early research shows that cannabis might be able to kill cancer cells, but there isn't enough long term research.
 For now, it is best to rely on traditional cancer treatments, and maybe supplement them with cannabis with your doctor’s approval.

 Cannabis definitely can help with cancer symptoms, though.
 It can reduce nausea, loss of appetite, vomiting, and pain associated with cancer and its treatments.
 So while we need more research to show cannabis can kill cancer cells, it can still improve quality of life for those with the disease.

 That is just a quick summary.
 The relationship between cannabis and treating cancer is much more complex.
 Take a look at the aspects of cannabis that help it fight cancer and cancer symptoms, and the research already completed on the topic.

 The Role of Cannabinoids

 The evidence that shows cannabis may kill cancer cells indicates that this is thanks to the cannabinoids like cannabidiol (CBD) and tetrahydrocannabinol (THC) in cannabis.
 Cannabinoids are commonly used for treating pain, inflammation, nausea, and seizures.
 These are all already accepted uses of CBD, and the FDA has already approved a medication that includes CBD and THC to treat epilepsy and seizures.